The What, Why, & How of Registered Nurse

 Registered nurses in Texas enjoy a competitive salary that averages $79,870 per year.

-Becoming a Registered Nurse is a rewarding and enriching decision for those interested in providing care and service to others.
+A nursing career is a rewarding and enriching decision for those interested in providing care and service to others.
 In order to become an RN, you must complete an Associate’s Degree in Nursing, which typically takes between 16 months and four years.

 Registered Nurses provide vital aid and support to patients and their families while also serving as advocates for them.
 Not only do they experience job security due to the growing demand of healthcare professionals, they can specialize within fields such as gerontology or pediatrics and may pursue leadership roles such as nurse educators or nurse practitioners.
-Most importantly, nurses get the unparalleled satisfaction of knowing that they are making a difference in peoples’ lives each day!
+Most importantly, nurses get the unparalleled satisfaction of knowing that they are making a difference in people’s lives each day!

 Becoming a part of the Total Nurses Network family is an amazing opportunity for nurses to connect with other healthcare professionals, gain access to resources and advice, and make a positive impact on global healthcare.
 With Total Nurses Network, you can find resources to help you in your current career while also planning for future opportunities.
 Be a part of a community that values collaboration, excellence, and knowledge-sharing – join Total Nurses Network today!